equinor/data-engineering/docs/Data flow runbook template.md

 Location: *[Cloud| On-prem]*<br/>
 Data Catalog: *[Data Catalog Link]*

-### Diagram

-The activities and data flow in the Azure Data factory (V2) pipeline is illustrated below.
-The diagram is copied from DataFactory Explorer (open in Google Chrome).

-*[paste diagram here]*

 ### Interfaces and dependencies

 The data flow is dependent on the following components (all OMNIA resources, except the *[exception(s>]*: